turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Open the `AviatrixData` file and check out the data that's in there.
 You should find:

-* `location_names` that declares the locations we're going to support.
-The keys of this dictionary are the markers that we'll use internally and the values are the strings that we'll print to the user.
-* `fuel_prices` in a later iteration we'll work on purchasing fuel.
+* `fuelPrices` in a later iteration we'll work on purchasing fuel.
 At that time we'll need this collection of fuel prices.
-* `known_distances` is a huge method that defines the distances between the supported cities.
-Note that it's a dictionary where each city marker points to another dictionary.
+* `knownDistances` is a huge dictionary that defines the distances between the supported cities where each city marker points to another dictionary.
 The second-level dictionary has the cities you could fly to along with the distance to get there.

 ## Building the Menu